-Slated to open in April 2019, Plume will open in Karma and Crow’s former artist studio and retail space, with a cocktail focus, Modern Australian menu, and a fit out designed by Studio -Gram.
+Slated to open in mid-2019, Plume will open in Karma and Crow’s former artist studio and retail space, with a cocktail focus, Modern Australian menu, and a fit out designed by Studio -Gram.

 Introducing Plume: A small bar concept from the Karma and Crow crew

 After more than two years as an artist studio (and briefly a retail space) adjunct to popular west side café Karma and Crow, a brand new concept is coming to the business’ front end – small bar Plume.

 The bar will complement Karma’s café offering, opening from 4pm ‘til late, featuring a heavy focus on cocktails, eight beer taps (with craft and “blokey” beer given equal space), a Modern Australian menu, and a fit out from benchmark firm of contemporary Adelaide design, Studio -Gram.

 Plume is slated to open in April 2019.
 Stay tuned to Karma and Crow’s social feeds for updates.

 “I suppose Karma and Crow feels a bit rustic, and I would like to do the entire opposite, pretty much because I want to challenge myself to see what I can come up with,” owner and operator Janie Kammer says.

 “It’s still going to have a relaxed nature about it, and atmospheric, and spacious.
 It’s going to have all of those characteristics of Karma and Crow, but I would like to have a more completed venue.”

 The food will sit at a more approachable price point and will be less influenced by aesthetics than its café counterpart, Janie says.

 “We want it to be humble and delicious, rather than focussing on aesthetics, like we do with Karma and Crow, which has a heavy focus on aesthetics.
 We’d rather it just be completely delicious,” she says.